noi-techpark/documentation/FLIGHTRULES.md

     git commit -m "Docs: Update table of content for README.md" git push

-## Database

-### I want to diff two tables with the same schema

-The following SQL query gives the diff of two tables called `your-first-table` and `your-second-table`, or an empty result if both are equal.

-    WITH
-        table1 AS (table your-first-table),
-        table2 AS (table your-second-table)
-    SELECT * FROM (
-        (TABLE table1 EXCEPT ALL TABLE table2)
-        UNION
-        (TABLE table2 EXCEPT ALL TABLE table1)
-    ) temp;

-### I want to change visibility of mobility data

-This chapter explains how to add users and roles, and to define which data can be seen as open data, and what is closed.

-_Please note: Only API methods regarding measurements are restricted.
-Methods regarding stations and types are considered open-data due to their meta-data character, i.e., `get-station`, `get-station-details`, or `get-data-types` always expose all data._

-#### I want to declare some records as open data

-Ex.1: Declare all records related to station `station xyz` open data.

-    INSERT INTO bdprules(role_id, station_id, type_id, period)
-        SELECT r.id, s.id, null, null FROM bdprole r, station s WHERE r.name = 'GUEST' AND stationcode = 'station xyz';

-Ex.2: Make atmospheric pressure measurements of all meteorological stations open-data.

-    INSERT INTO bdprules(role_id, station_id, type_id, period)
-        SELECT r.id, s.id, t.id, null FROM bdprole r, station s, type t WHERE r.name = 'GUEST' AND stationtype = 'Meteostation' AND cname = 'atmospheric-pressure';

-> NB: `GUEST` contains all open-data sources, just add rules for that role and you
-> will open it without the need of authentication through tokens, or username/password.

-Finally, refresh the materialized view to reflect the new changes:

-    REFRESH MATERIALIZED VIEW bdppermissions;

-#### I want to add a new user

-    INSERT INTO bdpuser(email, password) VALUES ('this_is_my@ema.il', 'top-S3CR3T');

-#### I want to disable an existing user

-    UPDATE bdpuser SET enabled = false WHERE email = 'this_is_my@ema.il';

-#### I want to add a new role

-    INSERT INTO bdprole(name) VALUES ('Role A');
-    INSERT INTO bdprole(name, parent_id)
-        VALUES ('Role B', (select id from bdprole where name = 'GUEST'));

-> Make sure that you define at least parent as `GUEST` (which is always present
-> and allows access to all open data sources); `ADMIN` is another default, but it
-> sees all data.
->> `Role A` cannot see anything at the moment, whereas `Role B` inherits everything
->> from `GUEST`.

-Finally, refresh the materialized view to reflect the new changes:

-    REFRESH MATERIALIZED VIEW bdppermissions;

-#### I want to combine a role with users

-    INSERT INTO bdpusers_bdproles(user_id, role_id) VALUES (
-        (SELECT id FROM bdpuser WHERE email = 'this_is_my@ema.il'), (SELECT id FROM bdprole WHERE name = 'Role A') );

-...or, if you know primary keys...

-    INSERT INTO bdpusers_bdproles(user_id, role_id) VALUES (2, 3);

-#### I want to define filter rules for a certain role

-    INSERT INTO bdprules(role_id, station_id, type_id, period)
-        SELECT r.id, s.id, null, null FROM bdprole r, station s WHERE r.name = 'Role A' AND stationcode = 'station xyz';

-> This means, `Role A` can see any `(type,period)` combination for `station xyz`.

-Finally, refresh the materialized view to reflect the new changes:

-    REFRESH MATERIALIZED VIEW bdppermissions;

-Rule information:
-- If you define new filter rules for parents, all children automatically inherit them.
-- `(station, type, period)` is a hierarchical triple, that is, if you open `station` to all (`= NULL`), `type` and `period` are no longer considered.

-#### I want to debug my rules

-    SELECT * FROM bdppermissions;

-> This query, shows you the permissions view, which is a flattened representation of
-> all rules.

-*How to interpret the output?*
-This table consists of five columns `(uuid, role_id, station_id, type_id, period)`.
-It is a minimal set of rules, this means, that there are no overlapping rules.
-The `uuid` column is a primary key, not important for debugging.
-The rest defines the rule itself, for example, `(1,null,null,null)` means that a role with id `1` can see everything.
-A cell set to `null` stands for *no restriction*.
-Another example could be `(2,5,null,null)`, which means that role with id `2` sees all types and periods of station `5`.
-However, since `(station, type, period)` is a hierarchical triple (read from left-to-right), something like `(3,null,null,1)` is considered a erroneous permission rule.

 ## Pimcore

 ### I want to update Pimcore